 Every year there is at least one student who comes without an instrument.
 Jane's husband Neil is a gentle and skilled guitarist, and he will work with any participant who needs some musical guidance.
 If you do plan to bring an instrument, make sure it's in a hard case suitable for travelling.
 Ukeleles are a great option, even if you're a beginner player – they're cheap, light, portable and very simple to play.

 Will I be left to my own devices outside of class times?

 Only if you want to be.
 Most nights, you'll be invited to join Jane and Neil for a cheap, early dinner at one of many local warungs.
-It helps that Jane was a food editor for many years – she knows lots of great places.

 Can my non-participating partner or family member come with me?

 Sorry, no. Booking a place at Juice is about finally making time for your writing.
 It has been our experience that trying to double-dip and turn this into a holiday with your non-participating family member hampers this objective.
 If the guilt fairy is knocking at your door, consider having your loved one(s) join you after the retreat.